-As a part of our commitment to compliance, BCBSAZ has developed and implemented standards, applicable to all employees, officers, and board members, that detail the manner in which we conduct business on behalf of BCBSAZ and its wholly owned subsidiaries (Company).
+As a part of our commitment to compliance, AZ Blue has developed and implemented standards applicable to all employees, officers, and board members that detail the manner in which we conduct business on behalf of AZ Blue, its affiliates, and its wholly owned subsidiaries ("the Company").

 These standards are described in the various sections of Code Blue, the Company's code of conduct.
-Code Blue is based on a strong commitment to compliance and ethical practices by the Company's board of directors and senior management and offers a clear and concise collection of company-wide principles and standards.
-Code Blue is the cornerstone of the Compliance & Ethics Programs of each individual entity of the Company (Organization) (i.e., MediSun, Health Choice Arizona, etc.).
+Code Blue is based on a strong commitment to compliance and ethical practices by the Company's boards of directors and senior management and offers a clear and concise collection of company-wide principles and standards.
+Code Blue is the cornerstone of the Compliance & Ethics Programs of each individual entity of the Company (Organization) (i.e., Medisun, Health Choice Arizona, and Prosano Health).

-Code Blue details the fundamental principles, values, and framework for conducting business properly and professionally and in our interactions with customers, vendors, government regulators, local communities, and the environment.
-Code Blue affirms our Company's commitment to comply with all federal and state laws and regulations.
+Code Blue details the fundamental principles, values, and framework for conducting business properly and professionally that we employ in our interactions with customers, members, patients, vendors, government regulators, local communities, and the environment.
+Code Blue affirms our Company's commitment to complying with all federal and state laws and regulations.
 Code Blue is reviewed annually and updated as needed.
-Code Blue and your Organization's Compliance & Ethics Program are available on your Organization's Intranet site.
-Code Blue is also available on BCBSAZ's public website, azblue.com.
+Code Blue and your Organization's Compliance & Ethics Program are available on your Organization's intranet site.
+Code Blue is also available on AZ Blue's public website, azblue.com.